manasa-arun/python/content/en/Tips/setattr-built-in-function-in-python.md

 ---
-title: "setattr built-in function in python"
+title: "python setattr() function syntax,usage and examples"
-description: "setattr built in functions in python"
+description: "The 'setattr()' function is a one of the built-in functions in python"
 date: "2022-08-15T06:49:05+09:00"
 draft: false
 link: "setattr() Built-in functions"